 John 14:1 - “Do not let your hearts be troubled.”

 Jesus' words imply that we have a responsibility for the spiritual and emotional condition of our hearts.
-Sometimes it appears that we “let” our hearts be troubled.
-This implies there is something we can do about our troubledness, some action we can take.
-Sometimes I am my own worst enemy, and need to be saved from myself.
+It appears we can “let” our hearts be troubled.
+It seems there is something we can do about our troubledness, some action we can take.

 Jesus continues, "You believe in God; believe also in me."
-(John 14:1) The Greek word we translate as "believe" is πιστεύετε [pisteuete], and can be translated as "place confidence in," or "trust in."
+(John 14:1) The Greek word we translate as "believe" is pisteuete (πιστεύετε).
+This can be translated as "place confidence in," or "trust in."
 To believe is to trust.

 I place my confidence in God.
 I place my confidence in Jesus.
 I believe, therefore I trust.
-As this happens, troubledness dissipates.
+This means: I follow Jesus.

 There;s an old worship song called "Trust and Obey."
 As trust is exemplified in obedience, I discover that troubledness dissipates.